JoshuaProjects777/Tinder_Bot/README.md

 # Tinders_Bot
-a bot for swiping for tinder
+A bot for swiping for tinder

 Hi welcome to the bot here is how to make it work